WV.gov | Administration | Purchasing | wvOASIS Procurement

 its employees based on the type of access they need to have

-Since the system went live on July 8, 2014, bid opportunities for the vendor community should now begin to appear through the VSS.
-Vendors are strongly encouraged to activate their accounts, update registration information, and set up employee accounts at their earliest convenience.
+Since the system went live on July 8, 2014, bid opportunities for the vendor community appear through the VSS portal.
+Vendors are strongly encouraged to activate their vendor accounts, update registration information, and set up employee accounts at their earliest convenience.
 For more information on setting up your company in the Vendor Self-Service system, you may consult the AMS Advantage® Vendor Self Service Registration Quick Start Guide.

 When you are ready to activate your VSS account, please visit wvOASIS.gov and click the Vendor Self-Service link to begin.

-Have you heard the state of West Virginia is currently preparing for the launch of an Enterprise Resource Planning (ERP) system?
-The state’s forthcoming ERP system – referred to as wvOASIS – will modernize the state’s business processes through automation, fully or partially replacing approximately 100 of the state’s existing legacy business applications.
+wvOASIS is the state's Enterprise Resource Planning (ERP) system.
+It has modernized the state's business processes through automation, fully or partially replacing approximately 100 of the state's former business applications.

-How will it affect vendors who conduct business with West Virginia state agencies?
 One new user-friendly function of wvOASIS is the Vendor Self-Service (VSS) feature.
-Many of the existing state procurement functions, such as the West Virginia Purchasing Bulletin and vendor registration, is now being administered in wvOASIS through the VSS.
-Vendors will have the opportunity to view their information in the system through the VSS feature beginning June 16, 2014.
-The wvOASIS procurement phase was implemented on July 8, 2014.
+Many of the existing state procurement functions, such as the West Virginia Purchasing Bulletin and vendor registration, are now being administered in wvOASIS through the VSS portal.
+The VSS portal allows vendors to:

-What current terminology will change with the implementation of the new system?
-Some existing purchasing terminology will change once we begin to use the new system.
+Some existing purchasing terminology has changed with the wvOASIS system.
 We offer this translation chart below to assist vendors with this transition.

 All Rights Reserved